 The mission of the Episcopal Church of the Good Shepherd is to know Christ and to make Christ's love known to others.

 The Episcopal Church is organized into regional groups called dioceses, each of which is headed by a bishop.
-The Diocese of Olympia covers all of Western Washington; our bishop is the Rt.
-Rev. Greg Rickel.
+The Diocese of Olympia covers all of Western Washington; our Bishop Provisional is the Most Rev. Melissa Skelton.

 We are a democratic church: both ordinary churchgoers and clergy of all kinds gather every three years at our General Convention to make decisions that affect the whole Episcopal Church.
 The highest-ranking leader in the Episcopal Church is our presiding bishop, the Most Rev. Michael Curry.
 You may have heard him preach at a royal wedding!